Book Of Matthew Study – Verse-by-Verse Bible Study Series

 Matthew 4 Verses 1-11 How to Overcome Temptation shows Jesus led by the Spirit into the wilderness to face real testing.
 He confronts the devil, refuses shortcuts, and defeats temptation with Scripture.
 The passage reveals that God permits trials to mature faith.
 Victory comes through obedience, not presumption.
 Jesus chooses the cross over compromise and demonstrates to believers that they can resist the devil, overcome temptation, and walk in Spirit-led victory.

-Matthew 4 Verses 12-25 How to Leave Nets and Trust God – Audio and Notes
+Matthew 4 Verses 12-25 Explained – Jesus Begins His Ministry – Audio and Notes

-Matthew 5 Part 1: How to Hear the Heart of Jesus – Audio and Notes
+Matthew 5 Part 1 Explained: Sermon on the Mount & Beatitudes – Audio and Notes

-Matthew 5 Part 2 How to Live Boldly as Salt and Light – Audio and Notes
+Matthew 5 Part 2 Explained – Salt and Light in the Kingdom – Audio and Notes

-Matthew 5 Part 3 How to Think Like Kingdom People – Audio and Notes
+Matthew 5 Part 3 – Righteousness, Anger, Lust, and the Heart – Audio and Notes

-Matthew 5 Part 4 How to Respond With a Kingdom Heart – Audio and Notes
+Matthew 5 Part 4 Explained – Kingdom vs Religious Thinking – Audio and Notes

-Matthew 6:1-18 How to Give, Pray, and Fast God’s Way – Audio and Notes
+Matthew 6 1-18 Explained – How to Give, Pray, and Fast – Audio and Notes

-Matthew 6:1-18 How to Give, Pray, and Fast God’s Way teaches that Jesus contrasts hypocritical religion with true Kingdom righteousness.
-He exposes wrong motives and calls believers to practice giving, prayer, and fasting in obedience, not for public praise.
-The focus is inward rather than outward.
-God rewards what is done in secret.
-True devotion flows from a heart that seeks the Father, not applause, and lives for His Kingdom and will.
+Matthew 6 1-18 Explained – How to Give, Pray, and Fast teaches that Jesus contrasts hypocritical religion with true Kingdom righteousness.
+In Matthew 6 1-18, He exposes wrong motives and calls believers to practice giving, prayer, and fasting in obedience, not for public praise.
+The focus is inward rather than outward, revealing that God rewards what is done in secret.
+This passage shows how to give, pray, and fast the way Jesus taught, with a heart that seeks the Father, not the applause of men, and lives for His Kingdom and will.

 Matthew 6 25-34 How to Seek First the Kingdom – Audio and Notes